PARANIMO TERMS OF SERVICES

 18. Scope

-This Part B applies only when you use Paranimo.
+This Part B applies only when you use Paranimo to find a therapist service provider.

 19. About Paranimo

-19.1 Paranimo connects you with independent therapists who provide therapeutic services.
+19.1 Paranimo is an online platform that connects you with independent therapists (service providers) who provide therapeutic services.

 19.2 You acknowledge that we provide software functionality only and do not offer, supervise, or monitor therapeutic services.
 Service Providers are independent professionals, and we do not guarantee therapeutic outcomes or qualifications, although we may conduct limited verification.
 You are responsible for assessing a Service Provider’s suitability for your needs.